speedinghzl/CCNet/README.md

 ### Compiling

-Some parts of **InPlace-ABN** and **Criss-Cross Attention** have a native CUDA implementation, which must be compiled with the following commands:
+Some parts of **InPlace-ABN** and **Criss-Cross Attention** have native CUDA implementations, which must be compiled with the following commands:
 ```bash
 cd libs
 sh build.sh